kubevela/kubevela/docs/en/developers/set-route.md

           rewriteTarget: /
 ```

+> The full specification of `route` could be found [here](references/traits/route.md)

 Apply again:

 ```bash
 $ vela up
 ```

-Check the status until we see route trait ready:
+Check the status until we see route is ready:
 ```bash
 $ vela status testapp
 About: